lehoanggiang-lig/my_git_notebook/README.md

-# my_git_notebook
+# Welcome to my_git_notebook :wave:
-Giang's notebook in the process of learning about git and github
+This is Giang's notebook in the process of learning about git and github :v: